Sugarcane

 Sugarcane or sugar cane is a species of tall, perennial grass (in the genus Saccharum, tribe Andropogoneae) that is used for sugar production.
-The plants are 2–6 m (6–20 ft) tall with stout, jointed, fibrous stalks that are rich in sucrose, which accumulates in the stalk internodes.
+The plants are 2–7 m (6–20 ft) tall with stout, jointed, fibrous stalks that are rich in sucrose, which accumulates in the stalk internodes.
 Sugarcanes belong to the grass family, Poaceae, an economically important flowering plant family that includes maize, wheat, rice, and sorghum, and many forage crops.
 It is native to New Guinea.

 Sugarcane was an ancient crop of the Austronesian and Papuan people.
 The best evidence available today points to the New Guinea area as the site of the original domestication of Saccharum officinarum.
 It was introduced to Polynesia, Island Melanesia, and Madagascar in prehistoric times via Austronesian sailors.
 It was also introduced by Austronesian sailors to India and then to Southern China by 500 BC, via trade.
-The Persians and Greeks encountered the famous "reeds that produce honey without bees" in India between the sixth and fourth centuries BC.
+The Persians and Greeks found "that reeds in India yield honey without bees", as said by Strabo, between the sixth and fourth centuries BC.
 They adopted and then spread sugarcane agriculture.
 By the eighth century, sugar was considered a luxurious and expensive spice from India, and merchant trading spread its use across the Mediterranean and North Africa.
 In the 18th century, sugarcane plantations began in the Caribbean, South American, Indian Ocean, and Pacific island nations.
 The need for sugar crop laborers became a major driver of large migrations, some people voluntarily accepting indentured servitude and others forcibly imported as slaves.

 Grown in tropical and subtropical regions, sugarcane is the world's largest crop by production quantity, totalling 1.9 billion tonnes in 2020, with Brazil accounting for 40% of the world total.
 Sugarcane accounts for 79% of sugar produced globally (most of the rest is made from sugar beets).
 About 70% of the sugar produced comes from Saccharum officinarum and its hybrids.
 All sugarcane species can interbreed, and the major commercial cultivars are complex hybrids.

 White sugar is produced from sugarcane in specialized mill factories.
 Sugarcane reeds are used to make pens, mats, screens, and thatch.
 The young, unexpanded flower head of Saccharum edule (duruka) is eaten raw, steamed, or toasted, and prepared in various ways in Southeast Asia, such as certain island communities of Indonesia as well as in Oceanic countries like Fiji.
-The direct use of sugar cane to produce ethanol for biofuel is projected to potentially surpass the production of white sugar as an end product.

 Etymology

 The term sugarcane is a combination of two words: "sugar" and "cane".
 The former ultimately derives from Sanskrit शर्करा (śárkarā).
-As sugar was traded and spread West, this became سُكَّر (sukkar) in Arabic, saccharum or succarum in Latin, zúcchero in Italian, and eventually sucre in both Middle French and Middle English.
+As sugar was traded and spread West, this became سُكَّر (sukkar) in Arabic, saccharum or succarum in Latin, zucchero in Italian, and eventually sucre in both Middle French and Middle English.
 The second term "cane" began to be used alongside it as the crop was grown on plantations in the Caribbean.